James Aldrich

 James Aldrich (1810–1856) was an editor and minor poet.

-Aldrich was born in Mattituck, New York, apparently 14 July 1810, and was married in 1836.
-He was a merchant and editor.
+Aldrich was born in Mattituck, New York, apparently July 14, 1810, the sixth of the ten children of James Aldrich and Helen Hudson.
+He was a merchant from a young age.
+Following his marriage to Matilda Hall Lyon in 1836, having had some success as a writer, at the age of 26 he was able to abandon business for literature.
 He founded the short-lived New York Literary Gazette in 1839, and later in 1842–44 worked as an editor on the New World (New York).
+In the latter part of his life he resumed his business pursuits.

 Much of his poetry was published in his Literary Gazette, and not brought together in a collection until after his death, when his daughter circulated it privately.
 His poem A Death-Bed is often republished.